KSSidhu/CMPT276/docs/README.md

 - Git and [Github](https://github.com/KSSidhu/CMPT276)

 ## Testing and Quality Assurance Tools
-- Unit testing will be done javascript and html files
+- Unit testing will be done using javascript and html files
 - System testing will be done using Travis CI
 - Running previously created games